8 Easy Ways to Get Out of Debt

-If you make the resolve to do it, you have to promise yourself to keep up the payments and continue making sacrifices.
+If you resolve to do it, you have to promise yourself to keep up the payments and continue making sacrifices.

 It can take several years to get out of debt, but the first step is to finally tell yourself that it’s time to make a difference in your financial life.

 2. Make a list of bad and good debts

 Everyone has debt, but some debt gives you advantages and is considered “good debt.”
 For instance, if you run a business and charge to a business account, interest could be tax deductible.